yannbertrand/macos-defaults/readme.md

 - See [Docusaurus' build detail](./build/docusaurus/#readme) [![Docusaurus build status](https://img.shields.io/netlify/92522518-2bcc-4086-8926-6c3534666011)](https://macos-defaults-docusaurus.netlify.app/)
 - See [Docsify's build detail](./build/docsify/#readme) [![Docsify build status](https://img.shields.io/netlify/8af81039-12cc-4080-a434-d8f162d5c416)](https://macos-defaults-docsify.netlify.app/)

+# macOS-defaults recorder 📷

+> Programmatically record a Mac screen with a predefined list of actions 📹.

+The project also contains scripts that run desktop actions, take screenshots or record videos.
+The goal is to avoid having to manually recheck the status of commands with each new major version of macOS.

+## How does it work?
+Take a look at the [record folder](./record/#readme) if you want to go deeper.

 # Show your support
 Give a ⭐️ if this project helped you!